gearmamn06/AnimationSeries/README.md

 ### Combine animations

-Recursion instances can be combined with other Recursion instances or RecursionSeries instances using the + operator. <br />
+AnimationSeries instances can be combined with other AnimationSeries instances using the + operator. <br />
-Combined instances return a new RecursionSeries. <br />
+Combined instances return a new AnimationSeries. <br />
 Call the start method of a new instance to start a series of animations.
-Similarly, registering a new object's onNext callback allows you to get a callback that is called after all animation has finished. <br />
+Similarly, setting a new instance's onNext callback allows you to get a callback that is called after all animation has finished. <br />
-(If you register a CompleteCallback to a single animation, you can get a callback when it ends.)
+(If you set a CompleteCallback to a single AnimationSeries, you can get a callback when it ends.)

 ```swift